-I know for certain now, that my son’s conversations will go on, with or without me.
+Mark Greene knows for certain now, that his son’s conversations will go on, with or without him.

 My son and I discussed Donovan’s song Atlantis the other morning as we made our way to school here in Manhattan.
 We scampered, hopped, pantomimed, declared, performed and anime ran (bent forward with both arms straight back) our way to the subway.
 The subject of our ever so important discourse leapt quicksilver from Legos to Donovan to the Atlantic Ocean to Atlantis to myth and time and back to toys.
 When I first moved into our apartment, I was a little concerned about the length of the daily walk from 10th Ave to 8th Ave where the subway stop is.
 He was only five then.
 And the long “avenue blocks” seemed like quite a journey.

 Now, three years later, we have created an entire walking, conversation and play ritual that grows and evolves further and further on any morning that we make the trip.
 Each store front, and school building has a ramp or a tree around which we circle or stomp.
 There are zig zags that correspond with specific sets of old blue stone pavings.
 We declare with great alarm the location of every uncollected dog poop.
 There are narrow places and wide places.